-Pursuant to ABA Standard 310 “Determination of Credit Hours for Coursework,” the Charleston School of Law faculty has adopted the below policy, as of November 2015:
+Pursuant to ABA Standard 310 “Determination of Credit Hours for Coursework,” the Charleston School of Law faculty has adopted the below policy:

 1. The Law School will designate courses as offering a particular number of “credits.”
 Each credit must reasonably approximate at least:

 a.
 Not less than 750 minutes (12.5 hours) of in-class or direct faculty instruction:

 2. Externships and other academic work leading to the award of credit hours must include at least an equivalent amount of work as in section 1 above.

 3. If a course meets for more than the minimum number of minutes or requires more than the minimum amount of work, no additional credit will be awarded beyond the approved amount.